 Discussion of this condition comes from 'Fetology: Diagnosis and Management of the Fetal Patient,' by CFCC Director and fetal surgeon Dr. Timothy Crombleholme, et al. The book is widely regarded as the gold standard textbook in the field.
 Read more about 'Fetology.'

-Congenital diaphragmatic hernia (CDH) is a defect in the formation of the diaphragm that is associated with pulmonary hypoplasia.
-CDH is thought to be due to failure of the pleuroperitoneal canal to close by 9 to 10 weeks of gestation.
+A congenital diaphragmatic hernia is a defect in the formation of the diaphragm that is associated with pulmonary hypoplasia.
+A congenital diaphragmatic hernia is thought to be due to failure of the pleuroperitoneal canal to close by 9 to 10 weeks of gestation.

 - Approximately 60% of cases are isolated and 40% are complex or syndromic.